Geiger Key: Henry Huling Geiger

 Henry had one child, a son, John Robert Geiger, born out of wedlock, for whom he sought (and was granted) legitimacy through an act of the Florida State Assembly in 1850.
-(Source data: "Acts and Resolutions of the 5th Session of the General Assembly of the State of Florida", Tallahassee, November 25, 1850 to January 24, 1851.
+(Source data: "Acts and Resolutions of the 5th Session of the General Assembly of the State of Florida", Tallahassee, November 25, 1850, to January 24, 1851.
 Chapter 469 - [No. 158] Pg.
-179-180).
+179–180).
 No record of a wife or other children has been found.

 After his death in September 1872, his son and heir, John Robert Geiger, sold his father's land holdings to his uncle, Captain John Geiger of Key West in April 1873.

 No physical architectural remains of the original Geiger Key plantation have survived.

 Henry Geiger's younger brother, Captain John Henry Geiger, had previously settled, and was a well-known citizen of Key West, having settled there before Henry's arrival in the Keys.
 Captain Geiger was a successful Key West wrecker with whom John James Audubon lived during his 1832 stay in the Keys.
 Audubon painted and named a local species of flowering tree which was growing in Captain Geiger's gardens the "Geiger Tree" (Cordia sebestena).
 Captain Geiger's home and gardens in Key West have been preserved and restored as a museum, store and event venue as (erroneously) "Audubon House and Tropical Gardens".

-Today, Geiger Key is best known for its clothing optional beach which has maintained an extremely low profile amongst American tourists traveling to the Keys from both within FL as well as nationwide.
-The lack of human traffic and semi-secluded inlets veiled by palms and mangroves are ideal for a peaceful day away from the bustle of Key West only a few kilometers away.